October 18th, 2018 5:30-8:30pm

 Make no mistake – whether you are in a private or public company --womenare talking.Women who have been asked for favors to make a deal, been treated inappropriately or subjected to “locker room talk” at work will damage your company’s brand and will litigate, holding not only the leadership team but the board accountable.

 The total costs paid by companies in fighting or settling sexual harassment cases are difficult to calculate, partly because companies often prefer to settle out of court with the alleged victims signing non-disclosure agreements.
-But the cost is greater than lawsuits and settlements.
+Yet, the cost is greater than lawsuits and settlements.

 Board Directors recognize that they have responsibility to assess and address corporate climate because toxic work environments, where sexual harassment is business as usual impacts the value investors seek and causes the consternation of activists.
 Yet, how can directors address it?
 Too often, attention to this doesn’t become clear until after “bad things” happen.